 You can also be exposed to diesel exhaust if you work in a tunnel, bus garage, parking garage, bridge, loading dock, facility where diesel-powered equipment is used, or in or near areas where vehicles with diesel engines are used, stored, or maintained.

-Diesel exhaust particulates are listed as "reasonably anticipated to be a human carcinogen" in the Thirteenth Report on Carcinogens published by the National Toxicology Program because long-term exposure to diesel exhaust may cause lung cancer and other lung damage.
+Diesel exhaust particulates are listed as "reasonably anticipated to be a human carcinogen" in the Fourteenth Report on Carcinogens published by the National Toxicology Program because occupational exposure to diesel exhaust particulates has been associated with elevated lung cancer rates.

 Long-term exposure to diesel exhaust can cause chronic respiratory symptoms such as persistent cough and mucous, bronchitis, and reduced lung capacity.
 Long-term exposure to diesel fuel vapors can cause kidney damage and lower the blood’s ability to clot.
 Swallowing diesel oil can cause collapse, rapid low blood pressure, and loss of vision.